HedleyPty/Regular-expressions/chapter2.md

 ---
-title       : Why should we use regular expressions? & literal characters description : In this chapter I will motivate you to use Regular expressions! attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+title       : Metacharacters I description : In this chapter I will teach you about metacharacters attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:ab57cc6e24
-##Regular expressions and text
+##Wildcard

 Regulars expressions allow us to analyse flat text.
 But which text?
 Text we refer to is everywhere, in the code, in webpages, in text data files... it is *almost* everywhere.
 Well, there are some files that we cannot use regular expressions or *regex*.
 These are *binary* and *compiled* files.
 Office documents are *binary* files.
 **Which of the following files does not have flat text, and cannot be analyzed with Regular expressions?**